Sign up NOW for GYOP 2021

 All schools taking part in the GYOP competition will be planting on this date.
-This year we have extended the project by 1 week to give you 15 weeks to grow a successful crop before harvesting on Tuesday 16 June 2020
+This year you have 15 weeks to grow a successful crop before harvesting on Tuesday 15 June 2021

 By now, you should by now have chitted your potatoes but don’t worry if not, you can still plant them, just be extra careful not to over water them before they have had a chance to get established.